Izzatullokh24/ssmartmobility/README.md

 # smartmobility

-'''sudo apt update'''
+'sudo apt update'

+'"sudo apt install ros-humble-turtlesim"

-sudo apt install ros-humble-turtlesim) to install the turtlesim humble versio.
-And then I tried to check the package is installed or not. then terminal returned the comman turtlesim draw_square turtlesim mimic turtlesim turtle_teleop_key turtlesim turtlesim_node
+to install the turtlesim humble versio.
+And then I tried to check the package is installed or not. then terminal returned the command
+'''
+turtlesim draw_square
+turtlesim mimic
+turtlesim turtle_teleop_key
+turtlesim turtlesim_node
+'''
 To start the turtlesim,
 'ros2 run turtlesim turtlesim_node'